mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

 ## Project Set Up and Installation

 - Clone Github repository or download the starter files.
-- Enter AWS  and open SageMaker Studio.
+- Enter AWS, open SageMaker Studio and setup SageMaker domain.
 - Download and make the dataset available.
-- Create notebook instance, load files to JupyterLab, start developing notebook.
+- Create notebook instance, load files to JupyterLab, start developing.

 <p align="center">
   <img src="./screenshots/screenshot_project_21.JPG" />
 </p>

-This project contains the following files:
+This project contains the following notebook and scripts:

 [**train_and_deploy.ipynb**](./train_and_deploy.ipynb): Jupyter notebook used in JupyterLab to perform the complete workflow from environment setup to model deployment.<br>
 [**hpo.py**](./hpo.py): Python script file used for hyperparameter optimization<br>